A Robert Wagner film project. Produced by Joan Babchak.

 Wilder, Joe - Mr. Joe Wilder talks about racism.

-Williams, Buster - Mr. Buster Williams on Betty Carter.
+Williams, Buster - Mr. Buster Williams on learning from the ladies.

 Williams, Leroy - Mr. Leroy Williams on keeping the music swinging.